FormidableLabs/appr/README.md

 You should now be able to create a new branch, make changes, and open a pull request.
 If the stars are aligned, the Circle CI build should publish the app to Expo!

+## Configuring other CIs

+If your preferred CI is not explicitly supported by _appr_, but supports building GitHub pull requests, you can use it by [defining environment variables as shown in the default config file](scripts/config/default.js).

 ## Contributing

 Improvements and additions welcome.
 For large changes, please submit a discussion issue before jumping to coding; we'd hate you to waste the effort.